Python-PyQt/PyQt6-Docs/descriptions/QtQml/QQmlIncubationController-c.rst

         }
     };

-Although the previous example would work, it is not optimal.
-Real world incubation controllers should try and maximize the amount of idle time they consume - rather than a static amount like 5 milliseconds - while not disturbing the application.
+Although the example works, it is heavily simplified.
+Real world incubation controllers try and maximize the amount of idle time they consume while not disturbing the application.
+Using a static amount of 5 milliseconds like above may both leave idle time on the table in some frames and disturb the application in others.

+:sip:ref:`~PyQt6.QtQuick.QQuickWindow`, :sip:ref:`~PyQt6.QtQuick.QQuickView`, and :sip:ref:`~PyQt6.QtQuickWidgets.QQuickWidget` all pre-create an incubation controller that spaces out incubation over multiple frames using a more intelligent algorithm.
+You rarely have to write your own.